certeu/morio/docs/docs/reference/repositories/readme.md

 - GitLab: [certeu/morio on code.europa.eu](https://code.europa.eu/certeu/morio)

 <Note>
-The Gitlab instance is a mirror, please use GitHub for contributions.
+The GitLab instance is a mirror, please use GitHub for contributions.
 </Note>

 ## Moriod Linux Packages